runabol/piper/README.md

 # Introduction

-Piper is a (non-BPM) workflow engine designed to be dead simple.
+Piper is a distributed workflow engine designed to be dead simple.

 In Piper, work to be done is defined as a set of tasks called a Pipeline.
 Pipelines can be sourced from many locations but typically they live on a Git repository where they can be versioned and tracked.